Life in the UK Test: Before You Book

 Before you book your Life in the UK test, there are several things you need to understand.
 Getting these basics right will save you time, money, and stress.
 This guide covers everything from eligibility to what happens after you book.
+For the complete picture of the exam itself, see our 2026 Life in the UK Test guide.

-Who Needs to Take the Test?
+Who needs to sit the exam?

 The Life in the UK test is mandatory for most people applying for:

-• Indefinite Leave to Remain (ILR) — also called settlement
+• Indefinite Leave to Remain (ILR), also called settlement

-• British Citizenship — through naturalisation
+• British citizenship through naturalisation

 Exemptions